 Of a stammering tongue that you cannot understand.

 a.
-The sinners in Zion are afraid: Of course they are!
-The judgment of the LORD is coming!
-Those who were not afraid to practice their sin are now afraid when righteous judgment comes upon their sin.
+The sinners in Zion are afraid: Of course they were afraid.
+They were afraid because judgment of the LORD was coming.
+Those who were not afraid to practice their sin were now afraid when righteous judgment comes upon their sin.

 i.
 Beyond all the material glory, splendor, and comfort of heaven, this is the greatest glory of heaven: not to be personally glorified, but to see the King in His beauty.